ying2829/Kaggle-CaseSturdy/Business Project/Airline/READ.md

  # Northern Lights Air
 [Data Source](https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&page=4&pageSize=5)

-This is an analysis report for the __Northern Light Air__ .
+This is an analysis report for the 2018 promotion plan in the __Northern Light Air__ .
 And this report we are going to answer the belowing:
 1. What impact did the campaign have on loyalty program memberships (Gross/Net)?
 2. Was the campaign adpotion more successful for certain demographic of loyalty program?
 3. What impact did the campaign have on booked flights during summer?

 Also, this is the report which more focus on the query writing and analysis.
-I will also create a dashboard in Power BI and attach it to here for reference.
+I will also create a PowerPoint report for reference.
+Please follow me more via LinkedIn.

 First of all, I use `rollup` function to know the total revenue of the CLV which is 133710161.32000037.
 And if we only observe the case in the surface, we can simply divided the reveue by `enrollment_type` which is standard and the 2018 promotion.
 ```bigquery